 Crisis at Charleston

 Soon after Meade arrived at Charleston, the Union began dissolving.
 As Southern states seized federal property within their borders, South Carolina residents pressured Governor Francis Pickens to do something about four federal forts within Charleston Harbor.
-Perkins could not persuade President Buchanan to surrender the forts, but he believed that the president had agreed to avoid any actions that Southerners might view as hostile.
+Perkins could not persuade President James Buchanan to surrender the forts, but he believed that the president had agreed to avoid any federal actions that Southerners might view as hostile.
 During the night of December 26, 1860, Major Robert Anderson, who commanded all federal troops at Charleston, began merging his forces at Fort Sumter.
 An outraged Pickens considered Anderson’s actions as a breach of faith.
 The next day, he ordered the South Carolina Militia to occupy the mostly abandoned Castle Pinckney and Fort Moultrie.

 Meade Surrenders Castle Pinckney

 On the night of December 27, 1860, Colonel James Johnston Pettigrew led three companies of South Carolina militiamen to Castle Pinckney on a small island in Charleston Harbor.
 After scaling the walls of the stronghold unopposed, Pettigrew confronted Meade, who along with one other federal soldier was overseeing a small civilian work crew making repairs to the facility.
 Pettigrew demanded that Meade surrender the fort to the governor of South Carolina.
-Meade replied that he did not recognize the authority of the governor of South Carolina within the federal facility.
+Meade replied he did not recognize the authority of the governor of South Carolina within the federal facility.
 Having no way to resist, however, Meade and his party boarded a rowboat and crossed to Fort Sumter, leaving Castle Pinckney to the South Carolinians.

 Meade remained with the garrison of Fort Sumter and was present during the Confederate bombardment on April 12-13, 1861 that started the American Civil War.
 Throughout the ordeal, Meade served Anderson and the Union loyally.
 Nonetheless, when Meade’s home state of Virginia seceded from the Union on April 17, 1861, three days after the evacuation of Fort Sumter, the young lieutenant sided with the Confederacy.
 On May 1, 1861, Meade resigned his commission in the U.S. Army.